 The following day was just as action-packed: we started off bright and early with a tour of the Guinness Storehouse.
 After the night (and day) of debauchery that I’m sure many people engaged in for the holiday festivities, I was surprised (and impressed) by the number of people out and about at the early hours of the morning.
 The Guinness Storehouse happens to be the most popular tourist attraction in Ireland, and for good reason.
 Not only is Guinness the only beer that I’ve ever tasted that I legitimately enjoy, but it also has a wealth of history and the backing of a prideful nation.
 The process for brewing Guinness is far more elaborate than I would have anticipated, and I’ve since learned that the exported versions are (unfortunately) slightly modified.

 The Cliffs of Moher, Ireland’s second most popular tourist attraction, are located on the westmost coast of the island (the furthest point west of all of Europe) and getting there is almost as worth the trip as the actual attraction.
-Our tour guide and bus driver was a jolly and portly man named, Finton, who sang for the full duration of our 3 hour drive (there and then also on the way back).
+Our tour guide and bus driver was a jolly and portly man named, Finton, who sang for the full duration of our 3-hour drive (roundtrip).
 As luck would have it, we chose a clear day for optimal cliff viewing–the tours that embarked on previous mornings unfortunately encountered thick walls of fog.
 Had we been faced with that same predicament, at least the drive is incredibly lush, green, and scenic.

 Somewhat surprisingly, Ireland had the best Mexican food that Sydney and I had yet encountered.
 Unsurprisingly, we went three times.
-I’m talking Chipotle but better.
+Over the course of the weekend, I consumed no less than five burritos.
+I’m talking Chipotle-style but better.
 I haven’t seen that large a variety of hot sauces since leaving California.
 Incredibly grateful for that small taste of home.